This guide covers responses fromDocumentation Index

 probability the patient is taking the drug.
 It reflects data quality:

-- Missing dates knock it down (-0.20)
+- Missing dates lower it

-- Missing RxNorm codes knock it down (-0.05)
+- Missing RxNorm codes lower it

 evidence — which rules fired (full verbosity only)